 When you travel, let the whole world know you are a student!
-You can get some awesome discounts by flashing a student ID card (like this ISIC card!).
+You can get some awesome discounts by flashing a student ID card.
 It tells over 130 countries that you are a student and should get half off or a buy one get one free discount on food, things to do, and places to see.

-It’ll save you money at home and while abroad (plus you don’t even need to be a student to get an ISIC card).
+It’ll save you money at home and while abroad.

 Going To The ATM